 Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, current portion of pension and OPEB liabilities, deposits held for others, and unearned revenue.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-In fiscal year 2020, current liabilities increased \$0.2 million due primarily to an increase in unearned revenue related to CARES Act funding.
+Current liabilities increased \$0.8 million due primarily to increased payables (timing of payments) and an increase in the amount of accrued vacation and sick leave expected to be utilized in FY2022.

 Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, pension liabilities, OPEB, and the long-term portion of Certificates of Participation (COP) debt.
-Non-current liabilities increased \$1.9 million due to a \$2.2 million increase in OPEB liability, offset by a small decrease in pensions.
-Payments of \$1.54 million on the COP debt were offset by \$1.5 million in further draws.
+Non-current liabilities decreased \$2.8 million due to a reduction in pension liability of \$2.1 million and payments on the COP of \$1.7 million, offset by an increase in the OPEB liability of \$0.7 million and an increase in vacation and sick leave accrued of \$0.4 million.